Tjschndrn/Gen-AI/README_genaivsc.md

-# Training GANs Locally with VS Code
+# Training GANs Locally

-This script trains GANs using a local machine and VS Code.
+This script trains GANs using a local machine.
 It handles image loading, model training, and saving generated images.

 ## Features
 - Load and preprocess images from local directories.